getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

     level="info"
 %}

-To configure Sentry as a log channel add the following config to the `channels` section in `config/logging.php`:
+To configure Sentry as a log channel, add the following config to the `channels` section in `config/logging.php`:

 ```php
 'channels' => [